asreview/asreview/docs/source/features/pre_screening.rst

 1. Open ASReview LAB.
 2. Start a new project.
 3. Click the *Start Setup* button.
-4. Select your labelled dataset containing the ‘debug_label’.
+4. Select your labeled dataset containing the ‘debug_label’.

 [SCREENSHOT]